appyoumake/Appyoumake/README.md

 Mlab App Builder; editor source code
 ====================================
-Copyright (c) 2013-2016, Norwegian Defence Research Institute (FFI) - All Rights Reserved Proprietary and confidential
+Copyright (c) 2013-2016, Norwegian Defence Research Establishment (FFI) - All Rights Reserved Proprietary and confidential
 Unauthorized copying of this file, via any medium is strictly prohibited